 As part of the John Stokes Square Redevelopment, traffic upgrades will be in place on Progress Drive to create a safe, pedestrian – friendly link between the Nightcliff Shops and John Stokes Square.
-Detailed design is anticipated to commence in May this year following community consultation.
+Detailed design is currently underway and will incorporate community feedback.
+Further information will be made available.

 The John Stokes Redevelopment will provide 75 new public housing units for seniors and people living with disabilities.
 During construction, current residents will be placed in alternative public housing.
-For further information, please visit the Department of Local Government, Housing and Community Development website at www.dlghcd.nt.gov.au.
+For further information, please visit the Department of Local Government, Housing and Community Development website.

 Nightcliff Police Station

 A contract to design the concept for the Nightcliff Police Station was awarded to Jackman Gooden Architects and construction is scheduled for late-2019.

 The relocation of the Nightcliff Police Station will provide proximity and visibility to help reduce antisocial behaviour in the area and assist police in keeping the community safe.

 Community consultation for the redevelopment project is ongoing.
 Stakeholders and surrounding residents are informed regularly via letterbox drops.
 If you would like to be added to the distribution list, please contact email@example.com.

 A dedicated 1800 hotline has been established and one-on-one meetings with local business owners are ongoing.
 Community stands were held at the Nightcliff Markets and Nightcliff Woolworths before project commencement.
 Visit this page to stay informed on future community stand sessions.